Hershey Impact

 The Hershey Impact was an indoor soccer club based in Hershey, Pennsylvania that competed in the National Professional Soccer League.

-The team played its home games at the Hersheypark Arena for all of its 3 seasons.
+The team played its home games at the Hersheypark Arena for all of its three seasons.

+On July 1, 1991, the Impact declared bankruptcy and dissolved.
+Seven players from the 1990–91 Impact played the following season for the 1991–92 Harrisburg Heat, but the Heat were an expansion franchise and not a relocation and continuation of the Impact.